kdgdkd/ramiho/README.md

 ### with command line
 You can access the main features through the command line interface.
-To show all available commands
+To show all available commands type
 ```bash
 ramiho h
 ```